List of Church of Scotland synods and presbyteries: History and mergers before 2020

 The original Presbyteries of the Church of Scotland were created in April 1581, about 20 years after the Reformation in Scotland and the establishment of the Church of Scotland.
 In 1581, the original 600 parishes were grouped together into about 50 presbyteries, 13 of which were erected immediately: Edinburgh, St Andrews, Dundee, Perth, Stirling, Glasgow, Ayr, Irvine, Haddington, Dunbar, Chirnside, Linlithgow and Dunfermline.
+Others were erected in the years immediately following: Peebles, Dalkeith, Duns, Jedburgh, Selkirk.

+In 1929, there was a large amount of reorganisation, due to the merger of the United Free Church of Scotland and the Church of Scotland.
+At the close of that year, 66 Presbyteries were recognised in Scotland, together with two Continental Presbyteries and 13 Foreign Mission Presbyteries which, were given representation in the General Assembly.
+The Foreign Mission Presbyteries were: Madras, Nagpur, Bengal, Santalia, Rajputana, Western India, Hyderabad, Manchuria, Jamaica, South Africa, Calabar, Gold Coast, Livingstonia.
+At the General Assembly of 1931 the Presbyteries of Blantyre, Kenya, Easter Himalaya and Punjab were added, making a total of 17 Overseas Presbyteries.

 Scottish local government was reorganised in 1975, creating a new system of regions and districts to replace the long-standing counties and burghs.
 The General Assembly of the Church of Scotland also ordered a major reorganisation of presbyteries in the mid-1970s, redrawing presbytery boundaries to make them broadly contiguous with the then-new local government boundaries.
 An example was the union of the former Presbyteries of Cupar and St Andrews, creating a new Presbytery of St Andrews (which also included the Parishes of Newport-on-Tay, Wormit and Tayport, previously in the Presbytery of Dundee).
 This new Presbytery's boundaries mirrored the North East Fife District Council.

 Following further local government reorganisation in the 1990s (replacing regions and districts with a single-tier system of councils), it was proposed to further considerably reduce the number of Presbyteries (possibly to as few as seven).
 This proposal was rejected by the General Assembly.
 However, the synods were abolished in 1993.

 The following is a timeline of the mergers that took place before 2020: